HorizonRDK/tros_en/docs/boxs/classification/mobilenetv2.md

 3. MIPI or USB camera has been installed on Horizon RDK.
 If there is no camera available, algorithm effects can be experienced by local JPEG/PNG images or MP4, H.264, and H.265 videos offline.

 4. Ensure the PC can access Horizon RDK through the network.

-### X86

-1. The X86 environment has been configured with Ubuntu 20.04 system image.

-2. The tros.b has been successfully installed on the X86.

 ## Usage